eric-p-hutchins/code-dream/README.md

     * Write a little contrived emacs theme and verify that the output of `theme.el` matches what you expect

-* In the fading-in effect, don't just make it translucent but merge the color with the background color (still at full opacity) before drawing so that it blocks what's behind it, like fog
+* See if it's possible to draw the characters by "glyph" shape that is stored so that pre-rendered textures don't need to be used.
+This may require ditching SDL_ttf and instead using freetype or something like that directly

-    * This may require ditching the idea of creating textures up-front and instead somehow getting a "glyph" or some kind of shape that can be drawn in any given color, so that the color can be computed at draw-time without performance issues
+* Investigate streaming the GIF data to the file somehow so that it doesn't have to keep it all in memory until it is written.
+At this point it takes a lot of memory to write the GIF because until the program exits and we run `EGIFSpew` it keeps all the stored images in memory and they can take up a lot of space.
+Maybe using the lower-level API instead of EGifSpew, we can free the stored images as we go?

 * Try different methods of creating GIF color maps:
     * Collect stats of colors used in every frame